ccho-0508/simple-site/README.md

 # Simple Site: React + Django + SQLite

 # Description
-- Simple 'Note' App
+- Simple 'Note' App run with

-# How to Run
+# How to Run with Docker Containers
 - Make sure docker desktop is installed for non-Linux users!!!
 (Creates a linux vm so you can run containers).
 - You need to build the images first with: ```docker-compose build``` (run where docker-compose.yaml is located).
     - Run the build commmand whenever you make changes to the code .